Rendscode/movelatexoutput/README.md

 ### Usage:
 `$ ./movelatexoutput <outputfolder>`

-The name of the output directory "<outputfolder>" parameter is mandatory.
+The name of the output directory `<outputfolder>` parameter is mandatory.